NanoCommons/user-handbook/docs/training-courses/2021-SbD-integration-workshop.md

 # If you want to go far go together
-Collaborative research supported by NanoCommons transnational access, Safe-by-design data and software platform interoperability and integration workshop, 9 November 2021 {: .lead }
+Collaborative research supported by NanoCommons transnational access, Safe-by-Design data and software platform interoperability and integration workshop, 9 November 2021 {: .lead }

 NanoCommons, in a joint initiative with the NanoSafety Cluster (NSC), organised an online interactive workshop to foster collaborative research by trying to bring the nanosafety community together and to work hands-on on establishing ways to make data and software platforms, developed in different projects, talk to each other.